goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

   to get the value which get indexed.
 Only needed if no IIndexer adapter is available for your custom object.

 - Everything is explicit.
-This means it does not base on IntIdAddedEvent by default.
-But you can write your own subscriber if you need to use it.
+This means that there's no default actions on the IntIdAddedEvent by.
+But you can easily write your own subscriber if you need to use it.
+This package provides ready-to-use event handlers for that.

 This will allow you to